Empire Service: Services

-Hourly weekday service is available on the southern portion of the line between New York Penn Station and Albany–Rensselaer.
-An additional two trains continue through to Niagara Falls.
-As of the April 14, 2019, timetable, seven trains operate along the line on most days–five between New York City and Albany, and two between New York City and Niagara Falls.
+Approximately hourly weekday service is available on the southern portion of the line between New York Penn Station and Albany–Rensselaer.
+As of the April 2024 timetable, the route operates nine round trips on most days – seven between New York City and Albany, and two between New York City and Niagara Falls.

-The Capital Region and Albany are served by two additional trains each day:
+The corridor is served by four additional Amtrak trains each day: